cloudposse/docs/content/tutorials/atmos-getting-started.md

     fetch-weather:
       vars:
-        # Let's get the weather for a particular day.
+        # Let's get the weather for only the last hour.
-        # Feel free to update to a date more relevant to you!
-        date: 2021/03/28
+        hourly_forecast: true

     output-results:
       vars: